pbelabbes/bonita-doc/CONTRIBUTING.md

 ## Markdown syntax

-Current conversion to html is done with `markdown-it` with the [Github-flavored Markdown](https://help.github.com/categories/writing-on-github/).
+Current conversion to html is done with `kramdown` with the [Github-flavored Markdown](https://help.github.com/categories/writing-on-github/).
 Checkout [the cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for more information.

 ## How to add images?